tsrinarmwong/umee_hackathon/README.md

 - **Save Post:** Users can save posts for later viewing, with saved posts accessible from a dedicated screen.
 - **User Authentication:** Simple user authentication with a username entry for demonstration purposes.

+## Tools and Technologies
+This project uses the following tools and technologies:

+- **Flutter:** The framework used to build the mobile application.
+- **Dart:** The programming language used with Flutter.
+- **BLoC (Business Logic Component):** A state management solution that helps separate business logic from UI components.
+- **Hive:** A lightweight and fast key-value database used for local storage of posts, user information, and saved posts.
+- **Provider:** A dependency injection system used for state management and accessing shared objects like the user.
+- **Intl:** A package used for internationalization and localization, particularly for formatting dates.

+Make sure you have these dependencies installed when setting up the project.

 ## Getting Started
 ### Prerequisites
 - Flutter SDK